 Table of Contents

-CodeIgniter is a lightweight, open-source PHP framework that helps you build fast and secure web applications with a clean, MVC-like structure.
-CodeIgniter 4, the current major release, focuses on speed, developer ergonomics, and modern PHP practices such as Composer, PSR-4 autoloading, and a robust HTTP layer.
+CodeIgniter is a lightweight, open-source PHP framework that helps you build fast, secure web applications with a clean, MVC-like structure.
+CodeIgniter 4, the current major release, emphasizes speed, developer ergonomics, and modern PHP practices such as Composer, PSR-4 autoloading, and a robust HTTP layer.

 Key concepts at a glance